rraymoz/rraymoz.github.io/_pages/about.md

   limit: 5 # leave blank to include all the blog posts
 ---

 Here, we'll dive into a deep literary analysis of some texts and upload any posts that are interesting.
+It is somewhat ironic to have the title of my blog be Veritas as this means truth in Latin.
+What I really will be talking about is

+The expectation for these posts are generally my thought process as I read through

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.